adambware/dotfiles-playbook/README.md

 - Validates shell environment setup
 - Verifies language runtimes (Node.js, Ruby, Python)
 - Checks system configurations and preferences
+- Verifies architecture-specific configurations (Intel vs Apple Silicon)

+### Idempotence Testing

+Run `./setup.sh --idempotence` to verify that the playbook is idempotent:

+- Executes the playbook in check mode
+- Analyzes if any tasks would change the system when run again
+- Provides detailed feedback on which tasks might not be idempotent
+- Helps ensure your setup is reproducible and maintainable

+An idempotent playbook ensures that running it multiple times won't make unnecessary changes, which is critical for:

+- Consistent environments
+- Predictable updates
+- Reduced risk when applying changes
+- Faster execution on subsequent runs

 ## Private Configurations